-As of June 30, 2015 and 2014, student and other accounts receivable are net of an allowance of \$120 and \$200, and loans to students are net of an allowance of \$275 and \$440, respectively.
+Student and other accounts receivable are net of an allowance of \$120, and loans to students are net of an allowance of \$275, as of June 30, 2016 and 2015.

 (h) Deposits with Trustees of Debt Obligations

 Deposits with trustees of debt obligations are recorded at fair value, and may be invested in cash, money market and short-term government securities according to the requirements established by the associated bond agreements.
 The fair value of deposits has been determined using quoted, unadjusted prices in active markets and would be considered to be Level 1 in the fair value hierarchy.